audiojs/audio-shader/readme.md

 .pipe(Speaker());
 ```

+## API

 API is fully compatible with [shadertoy](https://www.shadertoy.com/) to safely copy-paste code and run it locally.
-Note that shadertoy limits output sound duration to `60s`, whereas with _audio-shader_ you’re not restricted in time.
+Note that shadertoy limits output sound to `60s`, whereas _audio-shader_ runs till it is stoped.

-You might find it helpful to use [glslify](https://www.npmjs.com/package/glslify) to get code inserted neatly.
+It might be found helpful to use [glslify](https://www.npmjs.com/package/glslify) to get code inserted neatly.

 ```js
 var glslify = require('glslify');